Krishna-1996/Krishna-1996/README.md

 🤝 I’m looking to collaborate on **real-world AI projects, LLM tools, and NLP applications**
 💬 Ask me about **Python, TensorFlow, Prompt Engineering, LangChain, or anything AI**
 📫 Reach me at **1904krishna@gmail.com** or via [LinkedIn](https://www.linkedin.com/in/krishna-sharma-8176111b3/)
-📌 Fun fact: I can explain AI to a 5-year-old or a PhD—your choice!
+📌 Fun fact: **I can explain AI to a 5-year-old or a PhD** - your choice!

 ---